 Allows you to set a default block size for all replications using this target connection.
-The default setting can be overridden using the Replication Properties for a specific replication.
-Set the value for the number of rows to insert in a single operation when using the BulkInsert option above.
+The default setting can be

 Default Commit Isolation Level

 Allows you to set a default isolation level when the Commit Mode is set to CommitmentControl for all replications using this target connection.
 The default setting can be overridden using the Replication Properties for a specific replication.
 Choose from the following options.